-Q. What are lost wages?
+Q. Does workers’ comp cover lost wages?

-Q. Am I receiving the correct amount of lost wages?
+Q. Am I receiving the correct amount?

 You should include overtime, premium pay, and bonuses in the average weekly wage calculation.
 You may also be able to include discontinued fringe benefits, such as the value of health insurance, to increase the average weekly wage.

 You can also increase your average weekly rate if you were working a second job.
 Employers and insurance companies will never tell you about that.
 Your average weekly wage will be based upon the total wages from both jobs.
 This could substantially increase the amount of wage loss benefits available to you.